10 strange and unusual things you might not know about the Danforth

 3. In the west, the street begins where it always did, at the edge of the Don Valley near Playter Gardens.
 You're technically still on the Bloor Viaduct when the street name changes, though there's no marker to say so until Cambridge Ave.

 4. The first Taste of the Danforth took place in 1994.
 It's estimated that 5,000 people attended the local restaurant festival.
-Last year's event drew roughly 1.5 million attendees over the two and half days.
+More recent events drew roughly 1.5 million attendees over the two and half days the festival takes place.

 5. The Danforth Music Hall was originally built as a movie theatre in 1919.
 Billed as Canada's First Super-Suburban Photoplay Palace, it opened just a year after the Bloor Viaduct was completed.